Skip to Main Content

 Overview

 Microbiomes are the communities of microorganisms that live on or in people, plants, soil, oceans, and the atmosphere.
-Microbiomes can maintain healthy function of these diverse ecosystems, and influence human health, climate change, food security, and other factors.
-Dysbiosis and dysfunctional microbiomes are associated with issues including human chronic diseases such as obesity, diabetes, asthma, cancer, and pre-cancerous states.
+Microbiomes can maintain the healthy functioning of these diverse ecosystems, and influence human health, climate change, food security, and other factors.
+Dysbiosis and dysfunctional microbiomes have been linked to conditions such as obesity, diabetes, asthma, pre-cancerous states, and cancer.

-Analysis of the microbiome and associated metabolites over time can yield information that may serve as a diagnostic of: microbial exposure, cancer risk, incidence, and progression, as well as treatment response.
+Analysis of the microbiome and associated metabolites over time can yield information that may serve as a diagnostic of the following: microbial exposure; cancer risk, incidence, and progression; and treatment response.
 The study of the microbiome in various epidemiologic cohorts may also identify modifiable risk factors and mechanisms of carcinogenesis, which may inform preventative measures and early diagnosis.

 Relevant Funding Opportunities